Skip to content

 Firmware (firmware/)

-ESPHome-based, with a custom C++ component and a standalone zone-engine library.
+ESPHome-based, with a custom C++ component and two host-testable C++ libraries.

 • wifi-ble-co2.yaml — Wi-Fi, with BLE and CO2.